russeree/nyan-keys-ice40hx4k-bitstream/README.md

 ## FPGA IP

-FPGA IP is designed to be build using Yosys and Nextpnr.
-Functional and tested on the Lattice ICE40HX1K 144TQFP.
+FPGA IP is designed to be build using [Yosys](https://github.com/YosysHQ/yosys) and [Nextpnr](https://github.com/YosysHQ/nextpnr).
+This parallel keys interface has been validated on the Lattice ICE40HX1K and ICE40HX4K 144TQFP FPGAs.
 The IP is designed and seperated into 3 main parts.

  - Key switch cores (keys.v)